rvstwi/smartboarddisplay/README.md

 A simple digital signage webapp intended for educational displays

 ## About
 Smart Board Display ("SBD") is a simple solution for a teacher wanting to display gifs, to-do lists, and videos on a smartboard, without the ugly user interface of Smart Notebook getting in the way.
-SBD runs in your favorite browser and is designed to load outside resources as moveable "objects" that can be interacted with, on top of a video or image canvas.
+SBD runs in your favorite browser and is designed to load outside resources as movable "objects" that can be interacted with, on top of a video or image canvas.
 SBD is infinitely expandable -- with just a little coding knowledge you can create any manner of resources, effects, interactives, etc.

 SBD is written in Javascript (jquery) and HTML.
 It is simple, open-source, and designed to not make your school's IT department mad.

 > [!IMPORTANT]
-> This is proudly an AI-FREE product.
-No generative AI/large-language models were used in creating this software.
-Please respect the humanity of its creators and do not use AI to modify SBD in any way.
+> This software is AI-free.
+Generative "artificial intelligence"/large-language models were not used in any way.

 ## Quick-start guide
 1. Double click on the file `Smart Board Display.html`.
 It will open in your default web browser.
-2. Drag the tab containing SMB over to your smartboard so the window is visible.
+2. Drag the tab containing SBD over to your smartboard so the window is visible.
 3. Press F11 on your keyboard to go into full screen mode.
 4. Right click anywhere on the smartboard to get going!